Never Pay for a Gym Membership Again: How to Build a Home Gym for $100

 It’s not about losing weight or fitting into your favorite clothes; those are just the icing on the cake.
 (Yes, you can, and should, still eat cake.)

 It’s about how good it feels to live your life in a strong, capable, not-sick body.

 “Your body is the only thing that you really get that you’re guaranteed to have for your entire life,” says Constantine.
 “Everything else can be taken away from you.”

 So you should do what you can to take care of it — especially if it doesn’t have to cost very much.

 Disclosure: You wouldn’t believe how much coffee The Penny Hoarder team goes through.
 This post contains affiliate links so we can keep the grinds stocked!

-Jamie Cattanach is a staff writer at The Penny Hoarder.
+Jamie Cattanach is a contributor for The Penny Hoarder.
 Her writing has also been featured at Word Riot, DMQ Review, Hinchas de Poesia and elsewhere.
 Find @JamieCattanach on Twitter to wave hello.